7 Things To Do Before You Publish Your Next Piece Of Membership Content

-The easiest way to do this is with a tool like CoSchedule or MeetEdgar – which enable you to add pre-written social media posts into a ‘library’ of sorts, and then automatically pick something out from that library several times a day to be posted on your social channels.
+The easiest way to do this is with a tool like CoSchedule or MeetEdgar.
+These tools enable you to add pre-written social media posts into a ‘library’ of sorts, and then automatically pick something out from that library several times a day to be posted on your social channels.

 This ensures that your membership content will continue to be promoted on an evergreen basis.

 The running theme here is that you not only need to make a lot of noise with every new content release; but that you should also be putting as much effort into letting non-members know about new stuff as you do notifying your existing members.